harness/developer-hub/release-notes/continuous-delivery.md

   This item requires Harness Delegate version 23.11.816xx.
 For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).

 - Currently, the on-premises version of Atlassian BitBucket does not fire push event webhooks when you first push to a new branch.
-This is inconsistent with other Git providers and also causes Harness's Bitbucket triggers for on-premises repositories to behave inconsistently.
+This is inconsistent with other Git providers and also causes Harness's BitBucket triggers for on-premises repositories to behave inconsistently.
 (CDS-82110, ZD-52270)

   As a workaround for this inconsistency, Harness has made the trigger's workflow capture branch hook events for on-premises BitBucket and convert them, on a best-effort basis, to a push hook.
 This change has the effect of making Harness's triggers for on-premises BitBucket to fire on the first push to a new branch.
 This change is behind the feature flag `CDS_NG_CONVERT_BRANCH_TO_PUSH_WEBHOOK_BITBUCKET_ON_PREM`.
 To enable this change in behavior, contact [Harness Support](mailto:support@harness.io).